 And it isn't just smartphones that can connect.
-Most devices that use an internet connection, including phones, laptops, tablets and games consoles can all connect using a pocket WiFi router.
+Pretty much most devices that use a WiFi connection, including phones, laptops, tablets and games consoles can all connect using a pocket WiFi router.

 I usually travel with my wife and we often have two phones and two laptops simultaneously connected via a single router.
 Having said that, we always rent two routers so that we each have connectivity independently of each other.

-Meaning if we are off doing our own things, or even if we are out together but tremporarily separated, for example browing in a large, multi-floored store, we can always keep in touch.
+Meaning if we are off doing our own things, or even if we are out together but temporarily separated, for example browsing in a large, multi-floored store, we can always keep in touch.

 Why Ninja Pocket WiFi?

-Ninja Wi-Fi is one of the leading players in the WiFi rental sector in Japan.
-They claim to have over 14million customers worldwide.
+Ninja WiFi is one of the leading players in the WiFi rental sector in Japan.
+They have over 14 million customers worldwide.
 Their service uses the Softbank network - one of Japan's largest.
 The network is extensive, even working on small, remote islands.

 They have English-speaking staff and customer support and their routers can be ordered in advance and either be collected from one of their service desks at major airports, or can be delivered to your accommodation.

-It is a subsidary of a Japanese company called Vision Inc., that has a number of service brands in the telecommunications sector.
-One of those, Global Wi-Fi is a rental service for WiFi routers that can be used in more than 200 countries and regions around the world.
+It is a subsidiary of a Japanese company called Vision Inc., that has a number of service brands in the telecommunications sector.
+One of those, Global WiFi is a rental service for WiFi routers that can be used in more than 200 countries and regions around the world.

 Ninja Pocket WiFi is a WiFi router rental service specifically for people coming to Japan.
-Sometimes you may see the logo for sister company Global Wi-Fi on Ninja Wi-Fi products (as in the photos in this review).
+Sometimes you may see the logo for sister company Global WiFi on Ninja WiFi products.

 They offer a free replacement service should your router malfunction for any reason.
 They will post your replacement to where you are staying free of charge and provide you with a pre-paid envelope to return the faulty router.